aliomir/JourneytoDatascience/README.md

 # JourneytoDatascience
-Step-by-step becoming a Data Scientist
+Step-by-step becoming a Data Scientist.
+I have no programing experince or remotely assosiated with computer/software.
+I have Bsc. in Econmics but I enjoy data and fiding trend and batter - so decided to actually try and become a data scientist (if possible).

 # 4th October 2015
 Inititated course by coursera on Data Science Toolkit